amos-ws16/amos-ws16-arrowjs/docs/user-guide.md

 A configuration consists of plugin configurations and an aggregator configuration.
 The API has a default configuration.

-#### 6.1 Default Configuration
+#### 6.1 Configuration options
-The Basic-Configuration of this API makes 5 different comparisons:
+The Configuration of this API has 5 different comparison-plugins:

 1. Similar Title:
 Compares the title of the file with all task titles